MAKE A SHORT FILM IN ONLY 2 DAYS!

-2. Register your team here on our webpage, but don't wait too long, capacities are limited !
+2. Register your team here on our webpage, starting on JANUARY 29th, 06h00 when registrations open.
+Don't wait too long though, capacities are limited!
+Participation is free!

-3. On Friday, March 6th at 19h we all meet up at the LOST WEEKEND headquarters in Luxembourg City at Cercle Cité for our kick-off event.
+3. On Friday, March 4th at 19h we all meet up at the LOST WEEKEND headquarters in Luxembourg City at Cercle Cité for our kick-off event.
 When the clock strikes eight we will announce this edition's theme, a line of dialogue and a prop that each must feature in your film.
 Then each team ceremoniously draws a piece of paper out of a hat, allocating a different film genre to each team - and off you go!

 4. You write, shoot, edit your film between Friday and Sunday.
 You can shoot in any language you want (we suggest to use the one you and your actors are most comfortable in).
-A team of professionals will be on standby to help out with advice if needed.
-Please make sure the final film is no shorter than 3 and no longer than 10 minutes!
+Please make sure the final film is no shorter than 3 and no longer than 5 minutes!

-5. You deliver your film in person back to our headquarters at no later than 20h Sunday evening.
-Then we all go for a well-deserved drink.*
+5. You deliver your film back to us in person and no later than 20h Sunday evening.

-6. You relax for a couple of days and feel good about yourself, while we subtitle all films where needed.
+6. You relax for the next three days and feel good about yourself, while we subtitle all films where needed.

-7. On Thursday, March 12th, 18h30 we meet again at CASINO Luxembourg - Forum d'art contemporain for a screening of all your films as part of the Luxembourg City Film Festival, followed by an awards ceremony where you will have the chance to win an audience award and a Jury award consisting of a complete sound post-production package at UNISON Studios in Differdange, for the lucky winning team's next project !
+7. On Wednesday, March 9th, 21h we meet again at CINE UTOPIA for a screening of all your films as part of the Luxembourg City Film Festival, followed by an awards ceremony where you will have the chance to win several awards, chief among them the highly coveted COFFEE POT JURY AWARD!

 The LOST WEEKEND 48h film challenge is specifically aimed at everyone from beginning filmmakers with no prior experience, to seasoned pros.
 Beginners will find it a great learning experience, pros might find it a welcome way to loosen things up a bit again.
 This is an opportunity to experiment and to have fun - best of all: no one is going to judge you for making mistakes!
 The only mistake in a 48h film challenge is to waste precious time, so don't worry and don't fret - just get it done!

-We encourage people of all ages to join, children included, but for the kick-off event and the delivery, any child under the age of 14 needs to be accompanied by a parent.
+We encourage people of all ages to join, children included, but for the kick-off event and the delivery, minors under the age of 14 need to be accompanied by a parent.